 On January 1, 2021, we completed our acquisition of Coolbet which was accounted for as a business combination under ASC 805, Business Combination.
 The following discussion of our results of operations for the three and six months ended June 30, 2021 includes the financial results of Coolbet for the entire period, and accordingly, are not directly comparable to our condensed consolidated results of operations for the three and six months ended June 30, 2020.
-For that reason, we have included a discussion of our quarterly results for the three months ended June 30, 2021 compared to the immediately preceding three months ended March 31, 2021, as well as for the three months ended June 30, 2021 compared to the three months ended June 30, 2020.
-Our B2B segment results for the three and six months ended June 30, 2020 are comprised of our legacy business operations prior to the acquisition of Coolbet.
+For that reason, we have included a discussion of our quarterly results for the three months ended June 30, 2021 compared to the immediately preceding three months ended March 31, 2021, as well as for the three months ended June 30, 2021 compared to the three months ended June 30, 2020 are comprised of our legacy business operations prior to the acquisition of Coolbet.